minio/directpv/docs/cli.md

   -n, --nodes strings         filter by node name(s) (also accepts ellipses range notations)
 ```

-**WARNING** - Adding drives to direct-csi will result in them being formatted
+**WARNING** - Adding drives to directpv will result in them being formatted

  - You can optionally select particular nodes from which the drives should be added using the `--nodes` flag
  - The drives are always formatted with `XFS` filesystem